ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ### resource,Resource Group ARM
 [benefits of using Resource Manager](https://docs.microsoft.com/en-ca/learn/modules/azure-architecture-fundamentals/resources-resource-manager)
+Resource Manager is a management service that provides a way to organize and secure your cloud resources.access Resource Manager from the Azure portal, Azure Cloud Shell, Azure PowerShell, and the Azure CLI

 Azure Marketplace: an online store that hosts applications that are certified and optimized to run in Azure.